Amy James-Turner: International career

-Turner represented England at under-23 level.
+James-Turner represented England at under-23 level.
 She was called up to the senior squad for the first time for the 2015 Cyprus Cup after Casey Stoney withdrew with an injury.
-Turner made her international debut in a 3–0 win against Australia in March 2015, coming on as a substitute for the final two minutes.
+James-Turner made her international debut in a 3–0 win against Australia in March 2015, coming on as a substitute for the final two minutes.
 She made her full debut in the team's next match against Netherlands.
-Turner made a further two appearances, starting and playing the full 90 minutes against Estonia in September and Bosnia and Herzegovina in November 2015 during UEFA Women's Euro 2017 qualifying as England kept a clean sheet in both victories.
+James-Turner made a further two appearances, starting and playing the full 90 minutes against Estonia in September and Bosnia and Herzegovina in November 2015 during UEFA Women's Euro 2017 qualifying as England kept a clean sheet in both victories.

-Turner was allotted 188 when the FA announced their legacy numbers scheme to honour the 50th anniversary of England’s inaugural international.
+James-Turner was allotted 188 when the FA announced their legacy numbers scheme to honour the 50th anniversary of England’s inaugural international.

+Post-footballing career

+On 1 May 2026, James-Turner was announced as the Female Programming Coordinator and Coach for player development club Seattle United.

+Off the pitch

+Advocacy

+James-Turner is an ambassador for Planet League, a fan-engagement platform; in 2024, she composed a report on the voice of women's football on climate.

+In 2020, James-Turner and her partner, Angharad James-Turner, organised a virtual cycling challenge between Sheffield and Pembrokeshire, their respective hometowns, to raise money for a number of charities very close to [their] hearts.

 Personal life

-Turner's younger sister, Lucy, is also a footballer and is the captain for Barnsley.
+James-Turner is a qualified sports science teacher.
+She studied for an undergraduate degree at Sheffield Hallam University, and received her Postgraduate Certificate in Education (PGCE) from the University of Huddersfield.

-On 23 December 2020, Turner announced her engagement to Wales international Angharad James.
-They married in June 2023.
+On 23 December 2020, James-Turner announced her engagement to Wales international Angharad James.
+They married in June 2023, becoming the first married couple in the WSL.
+Following their wedding, both have been known by the double-barrelled married name.
+The couple own a mobile coffee van.
+They have a cockapoo named Betsy.

+James-Turner has named Nemanja Vidić as her footballing hero.